Financial Aid Policies and Procedures

 FINANCIAL AID RESTRICTION—A student who fails to meet the minimum requirements after being on financial aid warning will be placed on Financial Aid Restriction and is not eligible to receive financial aid.
 All future awards will be cancelled.
 The student may appeal the restriction status based on mitigating circumstances.

-FINANCIAL AID ACADEMIC PLAN–A student who appeals the status of Financial Aid Restriction and whose appeal is granted may be placed on Academic Plan status.
-Students on this status will have their academic progress reviewed at the end of each semester and must continually meet the terms of the academic plan as outlined in the letter granting the appeal, or again meet the Satisfactory Academic Progress standards.
-If a student fails to meet the terms of the Academic Plan, the student loses financial aid eligibility and is returned to the status of Financial Aid Restriction.
+FINANCIAL AID ACADEMIC PLAN–A student who appeals the status of Financial Aid Restriction and whose appeal is approved may be placed on Academic Plan status.
+Students on this status will have their academic progress reviewed at the end of each semester and must continually meet the terms and conditions of the Financial Aid Academic Plan that was completed with an advisor.
+If a student fails to meet the terms of the Financial Aid Academic Plan, the student loses financial aid eligibility and is returned to the status of Financial Aid Restriction.
+In addition, a student can regain financial aid eligibility by meeting the Satisfactory Academic Progress standards.

-Reinstatement of Financial Aid–Reinstatement of financial aid after a student has been placed on Restriction can be achieved in two methods:
+Reinstatement of Financial Aid–Reinstatement of financial aid after a student has been placed on Restriction can be achieved in two ways:

 1. The student attends HCC during the restriction period, pays for tuition and fees without financial aid and subsequently meets the required satisfactory academic progress standards.

-2. The student submits a Financial Aid Restriction Appeal form and the Financial Aid Appeals Committee approves the appeal.
-The student is placed on a Financial Aid Academic Plan.
+2. The student submits a Financial Aid Restriction Appeal form and the Financial Aid SAP Appeals Committee approves the appeal.
+The student is placed on a Financial Aid Academic Plan status.

 Satisfactory Academic Progress Appeal Process–Financial Aid Restriction appeals must be made by submitting the Financial Aid Restriction Appeal Form to Financial Aid Services by the date specified in the Financial Aid Restriction Notification letter.
-All appeals received will be reviewed by the Financial Aid Appeal Committee.
+All appeals received will be reviewed by the Financial Aid SAP Appeal Committee.
 Late appeals will not be considered.
-The appeal must include an explanation of why the student failed to meet the satisfactory academic progress standards and what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation.
+The appeal must include an explanation with supporting documentation of why the student failed to meet the satisfactory academic progress standards and what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress.
 The basis on which a student may file an appeal may include the death of a relative, an injury or illness of the student, or other special circumstances.
-Appeals that do not contain these two required elements will be denied.
+Appeals that do not contain these required elements will be denied.

 If the appeal is denied the student is responsible for either officially dropping the classes or paying for the classes.
-Any student whose appeal is denied and who fails to officially drop the classes before the 100% refund period is over is responsible for the cost incurred.
+Any student whose appeal is denied and who fails to officially drop the classes during the 100% refund period is responsible for the cost incurred.

 Section 493.A of the Higher Education Act requires post-secondary educational institutions to disseminate relevant, candid information on student financial aid programs available at the college.
 These rights and responsibilities may be found in the the U.S. Department of Education (USDOE) publication entitled The Student Guide.
 This guide is available online at http://studentaid.ed.gov/students/publications/student_ guide/index.html.